Happy Hippy Time

-"Look over there," Nell brought to our attention.
+"Look over there," Nell suddenly brought to our attention.

 It was Martie being passed around by the crowd like Ruby had been earlier.
-Black Magic Woman was still playing and Martie looked like she was drowned in a total trance by its lure.
-She was having a moment in time that would last forever in her memory.
+Black Magic Woman was still playing and Martie looked as if she was drowned in a total trance.
+She was having a moment that would last a lifetime of memories.
 When Santana was through with all their amazing numbers, we headed for the food tents.
 Nell pointed to something again.
 This time we saw Martie bathing in the lake with a long haired hippy.

-As it turned out, Erin was next to let herself be free.
-While The Who played their melodious "See Me, Feel Me" she took it to heart.
-I watched her slowly walked away from Nell, Epi and I.
+As it turned out, Erin was next to let herself go.
+While the band, The Who, played their melodious "See Me, Feel Me" she took it to heart.
+I watched her slowly walked away from Nell, Epi and me.

 "Sorry man, this isn't my bag, gotta split.
-Meet you later at the peace buggy when its over," she spoke in a whispery tone as she drifted off.
+Meet you later at the peace buggy when its over," she spoke in a whispering tone as she drifted off.

 I never knew her voice to change like that.
 Then suddenly she grabbed this dude's flute and played along with The Who.
 She wasn't half bad.
 The long haired hippy took a liking to her and they made the scene together.
 He gave her a shower and wrapped her in a blanket afterwards to to keep her warm.
 She really knew how to pick em.
 What a guy!

-Now it was just Nell, Epi and I. We watched Roger Daltry, lead singer of The Who, dance and contort on stage as his curly mane blew in the air with him.
-He provided beautiful eye candy for all the girls.
+Now it was just Nell, Epi and me.
+We joyfully watched Roger Daltry, lead singer of The Who, dance and contort on stage as his curly mane blew in the air.
+He provided beautiful eye candy for all the girls, including me.
 Then, the band's famous lead guitarist, Pete Townsend, jumped six feet in the air and beat up his guitar during the last number.
 What a rush, man!

 Joe Cocker was up next performing his famous, "A Little Help from My Friends".
 As we sang along, the number bonded the three of us who were stick'n it out together.
 We were really trippn to the music.
 Epi took off his paisley shirt and raised his arms high in the air while singing the tune.
 Nell and I joined in; Me with my dark rimmed glasses and Nell in her peasant blouse.
 I couldn't remember a time when I had felt that happy!
 I wanted it to last forever!